matusnovak/fineframework/tutorials/data-csv-advanced.md

 This tutorial will explain how to decode CSV structure using more advanced method with more control.

-**The tutorial uses ffw::Var which is essential in the following examples.
-You must read [Var - JSON-like data structure](math-var.html) tutorial first!**
+**The tutorial uses ffw::Any which is essential in the following examples.
+You must read [Any - JSON-like data structure](math-var.html) tutorial first!**

 Make sure you add `finedata` into your linker and add the following headers into your project: